Ingenjorsarbete-For-Klimatet/ifk-smhi/docs/index.md

 Client to fetch data from meteorological analysis of sunshine.
 Use this to access data about _sunshine_, i.e. SMHI prediction of sunshine for a given coordinate.
+This API is also a useful complement to Metobs because the number of weather stations measureing sunshine are very limited.